 Over the course of 2001-2004 work on new and emerging health-related technologies reviewed the different ways by which countries identify and decide on the uptake of technologies likely to have the most significant economic and social effects on the future of health care systems and the well-being of citizens.
 The challenges that policy makers and health system managers in all countries face in making decisions regarding the uptake of efficient and effective technologies into the health care system and the limitations of current approaches to health technology assessment are identified and analysed in the publication Health Technologies and Decision Making.
 Follow-up to this project over 2005-2006 includes a Health and Innovation Survey which aims to: (1) explore the policies in place to create an innovation-friendly atmosphere for health-related technologies; (2) explore the conditions across the whole innovation cycle that affect biomedicine; (3) gather information on different tools and approaches to evaluate such biomedicines; and (4) collect information on a number of case study biomedicines.
 For more information, see Biotechnology, Innovation and Health.

 Work under this component analysed latest trends in long-term care policies.
 It studied lessons learnt from countries that undertook major reforms over the past decade and compares trends in expenditure, financing and the number of care recipients.
 Particular attention was given to consumer direction allowing more individual choice in the way long-term care is received.
-The final publication Long-term Care for Older People was published in July 2005.
+The final publication Health policies and data was published in July 2005.
 A study on Consumer Direction and Choice in Long-term Care for Older Persons was published as Health Working Paper.

 D) Overall system assessment